 - CONTINOUS ROTATIONAL SERVO:

 It is similar to positional rotation servo, but it can rotate for 360 degrees continuously.
 The commands sent to the servo will cause it to rotate in either clockwise or anticlockwise direction at varying speed ( for eg: RADAR dish etc).

 The motion of this servo is back and forth direction rather than in circular direction (for eg: CNC machine, 3D printers etc).

 Servo motors can rotate 180 degrees back and forth but dc motors can rotate 360 degrees as long as powered is applied.
 Servo nowadays is also available in the continuous rotation which can rotate for 360 degree but due to the gear design servo’s speed is lesser as compared to dc motor.
 DC motors are the best choice for free running robots whereas when we need precision (for eg: ROBOTIC ARM, wipers boat rudders etc) servo is the best choice.

 The speed of the dc motor is controlled by PWM (pulse width modulation) technique (i.e, by varying duty cycle we can control dc motor’s speed).
 For eg: duty cycle greater than 50% means speed is faster, a duty cycle less than 50% means speed is slower.

-Whereas PWM technique in servo motor determines the position of its shaft rather than speed.
+Whereas the PWM technique in servo motor determines the position of its shaft rather than speed.
 Once the command is sent to the servo, it will precisely set the position of the shaft to the desired position.
-Thus, this automatic adjustable behavior of its shaft makes servo to be the perfect choice for ROBOTICS application.
+Thus, this automatic adjustable behavior of its shaft makes the servo to be the perfect choice for ROBOTICS application.